YubicoLabs/fido-openssh-workshop/README.md

 	python3 -V

-TODO: minimum Python version 3.9?
+As a minimum Python, version 3.10 is required.

 ### Python virtual environment